 Who are the non-voting members of the IJB?
-The non-voting members of the IJB are:- a the Chief Officer of the IJB; b the Chief Social Work Officer of the Council; c the proper officer of the IJB appointed under section 95 of the Local Government(Scotland) Act 1973; d a registered medical practitioner whose name is included in the list of primary medical services performers; e a registered nurse who is employed by the Health Board or by a person or body with which the Health Board has entered into a general medical services contract; and f a registered medical practitioner employed by the Health Board and not providing primary medical services contract; and Once the IJB is established, it must also appoint at least one member from each of the following groups:- a staff of the constituent authorities engaged in the provision of services under integration functions; b third sector bodies carrying out health and social care related activities in the Renfrewshire area. c service users residing in the Renfrewshire area; d persons providing unpaid care in the Renfrewshire area.
-The IJB may also appoint such additional members as it sees fit, provided they are not Councillors or non- executive directors of the Health Board.
-What are the arrangements for nominating the Chair and the Vice-Chair?
-The Council and the Health Board will take turns nominating the Chair and Vice-Chair.
+The non-voting members of the IJB are:- a the Chief Officer of the IJB; b the Chief Social Work Officer of the Council; c the proper officer of the IJB appointed under section 95 of the Local Government(Scotland) Act 1973; d a registered medical practitioner whose name is included in the list of primary medical services performers; a registered nurse who is employed by the Health Board or by a person or body with which the Health Board has entered into a general medical services contract; and f a registered medical practitioner employed by the Health Board and not providing primary medical services.
+Once the IJB is established, it must also appoint at least one member from each of the following groups:- a staff of the constituent authorities engaged in the provision of services under integration functions; b third sector bodies carrying out health and social care related activities in the Renfrewshire area; c service users residing in the Renfrewshire area; d persons providing unpaid care in the Renfrewshire area.
+The IJB may also appoint such additional members as it sees fit, provided they are not Councillors or non-executive directors of the Health Board.
+What are the arrangements for The Council and the Health Board will take turns nominating the Chair and Vice-Chair.
+Vice-Chair?
 The first Chair shall be nominated by the Council from its voting members and the first vice chair shall be nominated by the Health Board from its voting member.
-(See correspondence with Health in October 2014) Each appointment of Chair and Vice-Chair shall be for a period of 2 years.
-(Agreed October 2014) Voting.
+(See correspondence with Health in October 2014) 2 (10/1) Voting.
 Each voting member shall have one vote.
 The Chair does not have a casting vote.
 Each question put to a meeting of the IJB shall be decided by a majority of the votes of the voting members attending and entitled to vote on the question.
 A dispute resolution mechanism must be included in the IJB's standing orders setting out what happens in the event that a vote is tied.